bhargavsk1077/PySteg/README.md

 # PySteg
 A python steganography tool based on singular value decomposition

+Forked from another repository which can be found [here](https://github.com/rodartha/SVD_Steg) , and currently working on improving it , So still a work in progress.

 ## usage
 1. create virtual env
 2. install dependencies using `pip install -r requirements.txt`